Non-commutative space time of the relativistic equations with a Coulomb potential using Seiberg-Witten map: Conclusions

 \section{Conclusions}

-In this work we started from quantum relativistic charged scalar and fermion particles in a canonical non-commutative space-time to find the action which is invariant under the infinitesimal gauge transformation.
+In this work we started from quantum relativistic charged scalar and fermion particles in a canonical non-commutative space-time to find the action which is invariant under the infinitesimal gauge transformations.
 By using the Seiberg-Witten maps and the Moyal product , we have derived the deformed KG and Dirac equations for non-commutative Coulomb potential up to first order in the non-commutativity parameter $\Theta $.
-By solving the deformed KG and Dirac equations we found that the $\Theta $-correction energy shift , this proofs that the non-commutativity has an effect similar to that of the magnitic field or spin.
-The corrections induced to energy levels by this non-commutative effect and the lamb-shift was induced, comparing this results to experimental results from high precision hydrogen spectroscopy, we get the new bound for the parameter of non-commutativity around $\left( 0.25TeV\right) ^{-2}$ $,$which the fundamental length $\sqrt{\Theta }$\ is compatible with the value of the electroweak length scale $\left( \ell _{\omega }\right) $.This effectively confirms the presence of gravity at this level.
+By solving the deformed KG and Dirac equations we found the $\Theta $-correction energy shift.
+This proves that the non-commutativity has an effect similar to that of the magnetic field.
+The corrections induced to the energy levels by this non-commutative effect and the lamb-shift were induced and compared to experimental results from high precision hydrogen spectroscopy to obtain a new bound for the non-commutativity parameter of around $\left( 0.25\,\mathrm{TeV}\right) ^{-2} $, for which the fundamental length $\sqrt{\Theta }$ is compatible with the value of the electroweak length scale $\left(\ell _{\omega }\right)$ .
+This effectively confirms the presence of gravity at this level.